Organisers: John Davison, HPO, and Jonathan Hague, Rear Commodore Sail & Power

-It was great to have such a well-attended and convivilat end to the term's training.
-The Training Dinner saw friends and families of the successfull students receive their certificates and prizes from Richard Falk of the RYA.
+It was great to have such a well-attended and convivial end to the term's training.
+The Training Dinner saw friends and families of the successful students receive their certificates and prizes from Richard Falk of the RYA.

 Jonathn Le Feuvre has become our newest HPO for Lake Geneva, he is a member of the oldest sailing club in Switzerland -Societe Nautique Rollaise (1880).
 The club races every Wednesday during summer and should anyone be holidaying in Switzerland and passing Lake Geneva, please make contact and share a glass of their local wines.

 I have just appointed Gaslen Brislane, mob 595 0033 email: GalenBrislane@GMail.Com as our HPO BERMUDA.